Duygu-Jones/Dashboard_Projects/TABLEAU/Covid-19-Cases-Tableau-Dashboard/README.md

 - The analysis identified key factors influencing the spread and impact of the virus, such as geographic location and population density.
 - Based on the findings, several recommendations have been made to leverage these insights for strategic public health and policy decision-making.

+### Problem:

+- Understanding trends and factors influencing the spread of COVID-19 is crucial for public health officials to implement effective containment and mitigation strategies.
+- This dataset helps identify the impact of various factors such as geographic location, population density, healthcare capacity, and social interventions on the spread and severity of the virus.
+- How can public health officials use this data to predict future trends, allocate resources efficiently, and develop targeted strategies to manage and mitigate the pandemic?

 ### Tableau Public Dashboard

 *You can view and interact with the dashboard on my Tableau Public profile.*